nixworks/public/news/2009/02/26/index.md

 Leaders of the rival Palestinian groups Hamas and Fatah declared Thursday a “historic day” at the conclusion of a meeting aimed at healing a 20-month schism.

 ### [ The International Criminal Tribunal for the former Yugoslavia acquits former Serbian President Milan Milutinovic of committing war crimes. ](/news/2009/02/26/the-international-criminal-tribunal-for-the-former-yugoslavia-acquits-former-serbian-president-milan-milutinovia-of-committing-war-crimes.md)
-_Context: International Criminal Tribunal for the former Yugoslavia, Milan Milutinović, President, Serbia, acquits, war crime_
+_Context: International Criminal Tribunal for the former Yugoslavia, Milan Milutinovic, President, Serbia, acquits, war crime_

 ### [ General Motors reports a US$9.6 billion loss, due to the current automotive industry crisis. ](/news/2009/02/26/general-motors-reports-a-us-9-6-billion-loss-due-to-the-current-automotive-industry-crisis.md)
 Rick Wagoner, the chief executive of General Motors, met with government officials to discuss the carmaker’s finances after the company reported a $9.6 billion loss for the quarter.

 ### [ Switzerland's UBS AG appoints former Credit Suisse CEO Oswald Grubel as its new Group CEO. ](/news/2009/02/26/switzerland-s-ubs-ag-appoints-former-credit-suisse-ceo-oswald-gra1-4bel-as-its-new-group-ceo.md)
-_Context: Credit Suisse, Oswald Grübel, Swiss, UBS AG, chief executive officer_
+_Context: Credit Suisse, Oswald Grubel, Swiss, UBS AG, chief executive officer_

 ### [ China's Navy and Denmark's Navy rescue Italian and Chinese merchant vessels from Somali pirates in the Gulf of Aden. ](/news/2009/02/26/china-s-navy-and-denmark-s-navy-rescue-italian-and-chinese-merchant-vessels-from-somali-pirates-in-the-gulf-of-aden.md)
 _Context: China's, Danish, Gulf of Aden, Italian, MV, Navy, People's Liberation Army Navy, Somali pirates, Somalia_